Nyamata

 Nyamata is a town and sector in the Bugesera District, southeastern Rwanda.
 Nyamata literally means 'place of milk' from the two Kinyarwanda words nya- 'of' and amata 'milk'.
 It is the location of the Nyamata Genocide Memorial, commemorating the Rwandan genocide of 1994.

 History

 It is not well known what happened in the region before 1900.
-The area was originally part of the Kingdom of Bugesera, but was conquered by Rwanda in the late 19th century.
+The area was originally part of the Kingdom of Bugesera but was conquered by Rwanda in the late 19th century.
 In March 1992, the town and its surroundings were the site of anti-Tutsi massacres.

 Location

 Nyamata is located in Bugesera District, Eastern Province, directly south of Kigali, the national capital and the largest city in the country.
 Its location is about 39 km, by road, south of Kigali.

 Overview

 The exterior of the Catholic Church Nyamata Genocide Memorial.

 Nyamata is a small town in Bugesera District, Rwanda.
-Since 2017, a new airport, Bugesera International Airport, is under construction, with the first phases expected to be completed in 2019.
+Since 2017, Bugesera International Airport has been under construction, with the first phases expected to be completed in 2019.

 The town is the location of Nyamata Genocide Memorial, commemorating the Rwandan genocide of 1994.
 Located at the site where Nyamata Parish Catholic Church once stood, the memorial contains the remains of over 45,000 genocide victims, almost all of whom were Tutsi, including over 10,000 who were massacred inside the church itself.